 “I prefer this name.
 I admit I am biased, but it’s the first name you chose in this world.”
 Lydia smiled wryly.
 I snorted but found myself attached to both.
 Joseph was who I am, but now, so was Levin.
-It was just one of many masks all humans wore.
+It was just one of the many masks all humans wear.

 “Sure, I don’t mind either way.
 No, actually, Levin sounds better.”
 I rolled my eyes and grinned at nothing.

 Lydia cracked a smile.
 “It certainly is more exotic.”